Where to Watch the New Year’s Eve

 Details: 125 S. 2nd Street

-The entire length of Front Street between the South Street and Market Street bridges will make for prime fireworks viewing this New Year’s Eve.
+The entire length of Front Street between the South Street and Market Street bridges are prime fireworks viewing spots on New Year’s Eve.

 South Street Bridge over I-95

-The South Street Bridge — no, not that South Street Bridge, this time we mean the one on the eastern edge of the city passing over I-95 — is a perfect spot to set up camp for fireworks viewing this New Year’s Eve.
-There are a few benches, so if you get there early enough, you’ll even have a seat.
+The South Street Bridge — not the South Street Bridge over the Schuylkill, but the one on the eastern edge of the city passing over I-95 — is a perfect spot to set up camp for fireworks viewing this New Year’s Eve.
+There are a few benches, so you’ll have a front-row seat if you get there early enough.